Glossary term

 What does global temperature change potential mean?

-Global temperature change potential is an index for comparing the temperature response of a greenhouse-gas emission pulse to the response from carbon dioxide.
+Global temperature change potential compares the global mean surface temperature response of a greenhouse-gas emission pulse with the response from carbon dioxide.
+It is not the same indicator as GWP, which focuses on radiative forcing over a time horizon.

 Official definitions by source